TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 - it's located in `app/Command/SomeCommand.php` file
 - the `config/services.yml` loads it
 - `composer.json` section `autoload` is correctly configured
-- composer was dumped with `composer dump`...
+- `vendor/autoload.php` was dumped with `composer dump`...

 What are we missing?
 Oh, we forgot to **load commands to the `Application` service**.
 Everything works, but our application doesn't know about our commands.
-It's like if web application doesn't know where to find the controller.
+It's like if the web application doesn't know where to find the controller.

 ### How to Add All Services of Type A to Service of Type B